All These Small Moments

 All These Small Moments is a 2018 American coming-of-age drama film written and directed by Melissa Miller Costanzo.
 The film stars Molly Ringwald, Brian d'Arcy James, Brendan Meyer, Sam McCarthy, Harley Quinn Smith and Jemima Kirke.
-The film was released on January 17, 2019, by Orion Classics.
+It was produced by Lauren Avinoam, Katie Leary, and Jed Mellick.
+The film premiered at the Tribeca Film Festival on April 24, 2018, and was released in the United States on January 17, 2019, by Orion Classics.